-This policy was written prior to the school opening.
-At the next review stage, the policy will be reviewed in consultation with staff, pupils and parents/carers.
-The consultation and policy development process will involve the following steps:
+This policy has been developed in consultation with staff, pupils and parents/carers.
+The consultation and policy development process involved the following steps:

-- 1. Review a member of staff or working group will pull together all relevant information including relevant national and local guidance - 2.
-Staff consultation all school staff will be given the opportunity to look at the policy and make recommendations - 3.
-Parent/stakeholder consultation parents/carers and any interested parties will be invited to attend a meeting about the policy - 4.
-Pupil consultation we will investigate what pupils want from their RSE - 5.
-Ratification once amendments are made, the policy will be shared with governors and ratified
+- 1. Review a member of staff or working group pulled together all relevant information including relevant national and local guidance - 2.
+Staff consultation all school staff were given the opportunity to look at the policy and make recommendations - 3.
+Parent/stakeholder consultation parents/carers and any interested parties were invited to attend a meeting about the policy - 4.
+Pupil consultation we investigated what exactly pupils want from their RSE - 5.
+Ratification once amendments were made, the policy was shared with governors and ratified